paolasoria0597/Soccer-Trivia-Game/README.md

 # **Future Enhancements**:

 - Add more animations
-- add more trivia card questions and have different ways to display them.
+- Add more trivia card questions and have different ways to display them.
+- Expand Trivia Questions to be more than true/false
 - Add different difficulty levels.

-// deploy link ""